mfat/tvhplayer/README.md

 ## Download
 - Head to [releases](https://github.com/mfat/tvhplayer/releases) section to download
 - tvhplayer is the linux executable.
-- For windows download the exe file
+- For windows download the exe installer
 - For macOS run the app from source (see below) until an executable is ready for release.

 ## Requirements